 You can use any size of pumpkin for this dinner in a pumpkin recipe, but it’s easiest to do with the baby varieties.
 Then you can serve one stuffed pumpkin per person and it looks really impressive.
 For large pumpkins, increase the cooking time.

 I’m lucky enough to have a local market in my village and a grower who specializes in lots of lovely varieties of pumpkin.
 My favorite was this lovely sweet golden nugget baby pumpkin.
 I hope she grows lots of those again next year, or I’ll have to get some seeds from her and convert even more of my garden!
+If you want some help you should check out my tutorial on how to grow pumpkins.

 I filled this one with a lovely aromatic minced beef which filled the house with it’s delicious aroma.
 Perfect for a cold winter’s night.